Literature / I, Partridge: We Need to Talk About Alan

 - Stalker Without A Crush: Despite his repeated insistance that he's completely over the torment he got from his childhood bullies and has "forgotten all about it", Partridge seems to know a remarkable amount about where they live (one of the photos in the book is of a semi-detached house "much like the one my childhood nemesis Steven McCombe lives in", and he mentions a confrontation with the wife of one of them after 'coincidentally' stopping outside their house), what they do for a living, who they're married to, and even in some cases their ability to drive.

-- Stylistic Suck: Alan constantly loses his train of thought, switches between tenses and writing styles, explains what he's doing to the reader as he's doing it, latches on to trivial and insignificant details while completely ignoring the main point of what he's supposed to be talking about, introduces irrelevant tangents solely to boost up his word count, and so forth.
+- Stylistic Suck: Alan constantly loses his train of thought, switches between tenses and writing styles, explains what he's doing to the reader as he's doing it, latches on to trivial and insignificant details while completely ignoring the main point of what he's supposed to be talking about, introduces irrelevant tangents solely to boost up his word count, interrupts his narrative because he's remembered something he should have mentioned earlier, and so forth.
 His editors don't seem to have been that great either, since he's left in large notes for them to check something which have been ignored and left in.

 - Suspiciously Specific Denial: When Partridge isn't coming up with Blatant Lies, he's offering preemptive denials for why what happened either didn't happen or doesn't make him a bad person if it did.